truongaaron/PythonTkinterGames/README.md

 # PythonTkinterGames

-Includes games that I have created using Python's Tkinter Library such as a Flappy Bird, Snake, Sudoku, and Tic-Tac-Toe
+Includes prototypes of games that I have created using Python's Tkinter Library such as a Flappy Bird, Snake, Sudoku, and Tic-Tac-Toe!

 How do I play these games?